-“Baptism, the Eucharist, and the sacrament of Confirmation together constitute ‘the sacraments of Christian initiation,’ whose unity must be safeguarded.
+Baptism, the Eucharist and confirmation together constitute the Sacraments of Christian Initiation.
 Confirmation is necessary for the completion of baptismal grace.
-By the sacrament of Confirmation the baptized are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
+By the sacrament of Confirmation, the baptized are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.

 Director of Faith Formation: Diane Kiradjieff, 704-543-7677 x1038

 Adults seeking confirmation should inquire about the Rite of Christian Initiation of Adults (RCIA) Program by calling Rachel Willoughby 704-543-7677 x1020

 Have a conversation with your teen about the sacrament, keeping in mind…

 - Confirmation is not a graduation, it is the completion of an initiation;

 - Confirmation does not ‘make them a Catholic’ – they already are Catholic by their baptism;

 - Confirmation is accepting God’s grace into their life and heart.

 Encourage your teen to begin considering who they would like to serve as their sponsor and encourage your teen to also consider which saint they would like to be interceding on their behalf (and the name they will use at Confirmation) – see sponsor information under “Documents Required and Due Dates”